adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

             }
         ]
 ```
-So which is the correct format?
+So which format is correct?
 I tried to find a formal specification of the input formats that can be used for the Responses API, but I couldn't find it (if you can, let me know!)
 My assumption is that both the simple and the more complex formats are perfectly fine, and should be supported by all endpoints that supports the Responses API.
 But as it turns out, that is not the case...
 ### Using Semantic Kernel and the Responses API locally
-If you have read my blog and my posts on LinkedIn, you know that I like to run LLM:s locally.
+If you have read my blog and my posts on LinkedIn, you know that I like to run LLMs locally.
 I have blogged about [Foundry Local](https://nullpointer.se/2025/08/10/foundry-local-harmony.html) and [experimented](https://www.linkedin.com/feed/update/urn:li:activity:7357383421557465088/) with using the open weights OpenAI gpt-oss models together with the Dataverse MCP Server.
 So, of course I had to try if it was possible to call the [gpt-oss](https://github.com/openai/gpt-oss) models using the Responses API somehow.
 These models are [compatible](https://openai.com/index/introducing-gpt-oss/) with the Responses API, so it should be possible to do, right?

-As it turns out, the [Hugging Face Transformers](https://huggingface.co/docs/transformers/en/index) framework has [experimental support](https://huggingface.co/docs/transformers/en/serving#responses-api) for the Responses API and there even is an OpenAI [cookbook](https://cookbook.openai.com/articles/gpt-oss/run-transformers) that explains how to run gpt-oss locally using Transformers!
+The [Hugging Face Transformers](https://huggingface.co/docs/transformers/en/index) framework has [experimental support](https://huggingface.co/docs/transformers/en/serving#responses-api) for the Responses API and there even is an OpenAI [cookbook](https://cookbook.openai.com/articles/gpt-oss/run-transformers) that explains how to run gpt-oss locally using Transformers!
 So let's try it out!

 ### Setting up the Hugging Face Transformers library